 7 Signs You're Drinking Too Much Coffee, Because Caffeine Can Cause Weird Side Effects

-"How much coffee is too much really depends on you," say Lindsay Langford, MS, RD, CSSD and Sigornie Pfefferle, MS, RD of St. Vincent's Sports Performance over email.
-"Our typical daily intake can dictate how much you can handle, but there does seem to be an upper limit, and if you overshoot that amount you’re likely going to experience some unpleasant side effects."
+"How much coffee is too much really depends on you," Lindsay Langford, MS, RD, CSSD and Sigornie Pfefferle, MS, RD of St. Vincent's Sports Performance, tell Bustle "Our typical daily intake can dictate how much you can handle, but there does seem to be an upper limit, and if you overshoot that amount you’re likely going to experience some unpleasant side effects."